ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

   - Upload images from a web browser to the {{site.data.keyword.cos_short}} bucket.
   - View the images in the {{site.data.keyword.cos_short}} bucket in a web browser.

-The next steps focus on how to accomplish these two basic functions in a simple fashion rather than building a fully developed production grade app.
-Deploying this tutorial and leaving it exposed and running means that anyone who finds the app can perform the same actions: upload and view JPEG images in their browser.
+The next steps focus on how to accomplish these two demonstration functions rather than building a fully developed, production-grade app.
+Deploying this tutorial and leaving it exposed and running means that anyone who finds the app can perform the same actions: upload files to your {{site.data.keyword.cos_full_notm}} bucket and view any JPEG images already there in their browser.

 ### Developing the app
 {: #tutorial-develop-app}

+In the `package.json` file, inside the scripts object, you see how "start" is defined (Example 334).
+This file is what {{site.data.keyword.cloud_notm}} Platform uses to tell node to run app.js each time the app starts.
+Also use it when testing the app locally.
 Take a look at the main application file, which is called app.js.
 This is the code that we have told Node.js to process first when you start your app with the `npm start` command (or nodemon).
-In the `package.json` file, inside the scripts object, you see how "start" is defined (Example 34).
-This file is what {{site.data.keyword.cloud_notm}} Platform uses to tell node to run app.js each time the app starts.
-Also use it when testing the app locally.

 ```json